-- Ensure besan has cooled down to warm temperature but the ghee is not solidified.
+- Ensure besan has cooled down to slightly hot or warm temperature but the ghee is not solidified.
 The syrup is slightly hot & not boiling hot.
 If you put your finger in the syrup, you should feel it is hot and not warm.
 Check the picture in the step by step photo instructions so you don't go wrong at this stage.
 The syrup has to be all liquid and still hot.

 - Add cardamom powder to the besan and then pour half of the sugar syrup.

 - Quickly mix both of them and then pour the rest of the syrup.
 Mix well.
 You have to be quick at this stage as the mixture will begin to thicken fast.

 - Immediately pour to the greased tray.
 Level it with the spatula and sprinkle chopped nuts.
 Press down with the spatula so the nuts stick to the besan burfi.

 - It will begin to set immediately as it cools down depending on the temperature in your home.
 Mine took about 10 mins to cool down and set.
 Cut the burfi when it is slightly warm.

 - Transfer the besan burfi to a air tight jar.
 Store at room temperature and use up within 2 weeks.